tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

     - Return EXTERNAL_PREREQUISITES_NOT_MET (as the the ISO Country codes list is not available);
 3. otherwise NOT_COMPLIANT

-Where a Test is parameterized or when a source authority (bdq:sourceAuthority) is specified in the text of the expected response the Specification should include a bdqffdq:hasAuthoritiesDefaults data type property containing the parameters, default values, and references to resources, including API enpoints that would provide access to values in authority.
+Where a Test is parameterized or when a source authority (bdq:sourceAuthority) is specified in the text of the expected response the Specification should include a bdqffdq:hasAuthoritiesDefaults data type property containing the parameters, default values, and references to resources, including API endpoints that would provide access to values in authority.

 Values of bdqffdq:hasAuthoritiesDefaults are text strings listing parameters in the form of a semicolon delimited list of one or more of the following: